2011 Winter Universiade: Participants

 Following is a list of nations that were sent invitations to attend the Universiade: Malaysia and Venezuela made their debuts.
 Syria was on the entry list but later withdrew; this would have marked Syria's debut.
-With 58 nations competing, it represented the largest amount of nations ever to compete, and increase of 8 from the previous high at the 2005 games in Innsbruck.
+With 58 nations competing, it represented the largest number of nations ever to compete, and increase of 8 from the previous high at the 2005 games in Innsbruck.
 A total of 1880 athletes and 849 officials participated in the Universiade.
 Moldova, Thailand, and San Marino who were present at the 2009 Winter Universiade in Harbin did not send athletes to the games.

 Medal table

 The host nation, Turkey, is highlighted in lavender blue.